These are the best places to travel this summer

 Planning tip: There is a $2 fee per bike to access the lake from Sand Harbor, but there’s no need to pay if you find one of a handful of free lake access footpaths along the way.

-For those seeking a longer dash of adventure, the mixed-use Tahoe Rim Trail offers 165 miles of backcountry exploration around the full circumference of the lake.
+For those seeking a more adventurous outing, the mixed-use Tahoe Rim Trail offers 165 miles of backcountry exploration around the full circumference of the lake.
 Hiking and mountain biking are among the most popular options for exploring this rugged stretch of wilderness, but you can also enjoy backpacking or horseback riding.

 Planning tip: The beach has picnic tables and barbecues at regular intervals.
 But if you don’t want to pack a meal, there are food trucks nearby.